conneroisu/cpre281-finalproj/README.md

 | 111 | 110 | A | BLEZ (Branch if Less or Equal to Zero) |
 | 111 | 111 | A | BGTZ (Branch if Greater Than Zero) |

-The following is the wave diagram for my testbench of my processor without the addded seven segment displays.
+The following is the wave diagram for my test-bench of my processor without the added seven segment displays.

 ![[Pasted image 20240503061843.png]]